moseslee88/MakeChangeProject/README.md

 This is my week 1 homework Project

 I am learning how to utilize Java expressions.
-//Fill out this README.markdown file as a blog, talking through
+<n> //Fill out this README.markdown file as a blog, talking through
-//what i do for MakeChange
+what i do for MakeChange</n>